wintercms/packager/README.md

 $show = $composer->show();
 ```

-More information on each of these commands can be found in the Wiki.
+Documentation on each command will be forthcoming soon.

 ## Security Implications